Nireves333/cst311-assignments/README.md

 ## Peer Evaluation

 For each project it is important to fill out the [peer evaluation form](https://forms.gle/vtt31GjK9Rrerews5).
-Failure to do so will result in a 0 for your peer evaluation rating leading to a loss of points.
+Failure to do so will result in a 0 for your peer evaluation rating leading to a loss of some points.